-Collateral for the 2019 Credit Facility includes all of the Company's assets except for intellectual property.
-The Company is required to comply with certain covenants under the 2019 Credit Facility, including requirements to maintain a minimum cash balance and availability under the Line of Credit, and restrictions on certain actions without the consent of the lender, such as limitations on its ability to engage in mergers or acquisitions, sell assets, incur indebtedness, or grant liens or negative pledges on its assets, make loans or make other investments.
-Under these covenants, the Company is prohibited from paying cash dividends with respect to its capital stock.
-The Company was in compliance with all covenants at December 31, 2021.
-The 2019 Credit Facility contains a material adverse effect clause which provides that an event of default will occur if, among other triggers, an event occurs that could reasonably be expected to result in a material adverse effect on the Company's business, operations, or condition, or on the Company's ability to perform its obligations under the 2019 Term Loan.
-As of December 31, 2021, management does not believe that it is probable that the clause will be triggered within the next 12 months, and therefore the 2019 Term Loan is classified as long-term debt.
+Collateral for the 2019 Credit Facility includes all of our assets except for intellectual property.
+We are required to comply with certain covenants under the 2019 Credit Facility, including requirements to maintain a minimum cash balance and availability under the Line of Credit, and restrictions on certain actions without the consent of the lender, such as limitations on our ability to engage in mergers or acquisitions, sell assets, incur indebtedness, or grant liens or negative pledges on our assets, make loans or make other investments.
+Under these covenants, we are prohibited from paying cash dividends with respect to our capital stock.
+We were in compliance with all covenants at December 31, 2022.

+The carrying value of the Company's 2019 Credit Facility at December 31, 2022, was as follows (in thousands):